"We have to admit that there is an immeasurable distance between all that

 The scholars that are NOT

-ignorant of these issues are generally wary and careful, reluctant to
+ignorant of these aspects are generally wary and careful, reluctant to

-overwhelm the ignorant believer with all this information, mostly
+overwhelm the ignorant believer with all the information that can be

-disillusioning or negative to the usual biblical default acceptance.
+disillusioning or negative to the usual biblical believer and his default acceptance.
 They are also

 generally reluctant to say that they believe, first of all because they

-don't and have to strive to keep an open mind, and secondly because this
+don't, and have to strive to keep an open mind, and secondly, they are

 is how they make their living and best maintain their status, respect